dan-snelson/Jamf-Pro-Scripts/README.md

 # Jamf-Pro-Scripts

-## Various scripts for use with Jamf Pro
+Various scripts for use with Jamf Pro

-Dan K. Snelson
-dan@snelson.us

----

 # Purpose